-MovementTime and pendulum quartz clock movement with a 16 inch pendulum that can be shorted to whatever less length.
+MovementTime and pendulum quartz clock movement.
+If selected, a 16 inch pendulum that can be shorted to whatever length.

 HandsAny of the hands Clockworks offers for quartz clock movements will fit this unit.
 The hour hand will have a round hole and the minute hand would have a oblong hole.
 The hour hand goes on as a friction fit, then the minute hand goes on the upper post with its nut.
 A second hand can be used only if its wanted.
 All hands are sold separately and is offered here as well.